 For your first attempt, try growing the following eastern natives from seed — fresh or dried seeds usually germinate easily without any special treatment (cold exposure or scarification) in New England:

-Native Seeds that Require At Least 1 Full Winter Before Germination:
+Native Seeds that Germinate Best with At Least 1 Winter:

 Most of our northeast natives will only germinate after being exposed to several months of cold, snowy weather….in other words WINTER.
 As moisture-filled seeds freeze and thaw through winter and into spring, their outer seed coats break up, signaling seeds to germinate when temperatures get warm again.
 Locally-evolved plants are smart — their seeds know better than to germinate too early and have their babies get zapped by the cold.